aaron-breathnach/r4immunologists/README.md

 ## Data

-We can copy the data for this tutorial to our Desktop by running:
+For convenience, the following code will create a directory on our Desktop called `r_for_immunologists` which contains the data used for this tutorial, and it will set `r_for_immunologists` as our working directory:

 ```{r}
 r4immunologists::copy_data()